gkoulouras/Nullomers-Assessor/README.md

 # Nullomers Assessor
-<b>Nullomers Assessor:</b> A computational method for the evaluation of nullomers' significance (a.k.a.
+<b>Nullomers Assessor:</b> A computational method for the steatistical evaluation of nullomers (a.k.a.
 Minimal Absent Words)

 <b>Description:</b>